 Together we can take art to another level and inspire others.

-So far these four young ladies were sterilised thanks to people who decided to support the project.
+So far these females were sterilised thanks to people who decided to support the project.

 One donation helped to pay towards little Walters vet bills.
 He suffered a stroke after a major surgery and is now recovering in his forever home.